matthiashagenauer/ML4Graphs/README.md

     Open any of the `.ipynb` files in Jupyter Lab or Google Colab to begin the training and evaluation process.

 ---

+*Note: We use torch-geometric to load the datasets.